wenzel-lab/rio-controller/pi-deployment/configurations/README.md

 ## Usage

-Configuration is done via environment variables.
-The YAML files serve as documentation and show default values.
+Configuration is done via **environment variables**.
+The YAML files in this folder are **examples / documented presets** (they are not automatically parsed by `pi-deployment/main.py`).

+This folder is copied from `software/configurations/` when `create-pi-deployment.sh` generates the deployment bundle.

 Example:
 ```bash